MarkusBordihn/minecraft-utils-shared/README.md

 ## Development

 This project has a dual setup with CommonJS (.cjs) and ES Modules (.mjs).
-Do update both definition please run `npm run build` which will create the corresponding (.cjs) files in the /dist folder.
+To update both definition please run `npm run build` which will create the corresponding (.cjs) files in the /dist folder.

 ## Disclaimer